Exploring Brantôme, France (Caves, Waterways, and More)

-Brantôme is a beautiful French town situated in the Perigord region of Dordogne, south west France and it's officially classified as one of the most beautiful villages of France, although it is more a town than a village.
+Brantôme is a beautiful French town situated in the Perigord region of Dordogne in southwest France.
+It's officially classified as one of the most beautiful villages of France, although it is more a town than a village.
 The old town itself is built on an island, surrounded by waterways, crossed with ancient bridges and bordered by quaint, stone houses.
 The streets are narrow and lined with traditional French shops and cafés and the whole town is bedecked with flowers.
 Brantôme is nothing if not picturesque.

 How do you rate Brantome?

-The Troglodytes of Brantome PerigordClick thumbnail to view full-size
+The Troglodytes of Brantôme en PerigordClick thumbnail to view full-size

-The earth has nurtured Brantome and its human inhabitants for over forty thousand years.
+The earth has nurtured Brantôme and its human inhabitants for over 40,000 years.
 The waters of the river Dronne have carved out cliffs with natural caves formed from limestone rocks high on the Aquitaine plateau.
 The caves, enlarged by quarrying and excavations, gave shelter against the wind and rain while the fertile river teemed with fish providing food and fresh, pure water.

 The Neolithic peoples lived in these caves and created the Dolmen of the Pierre Levée, sited just outside the town, from large slabs of stone forming walls and roof of a burial chamber that would have been fleshed out with earth mounded over it.
 Here they would have placed and revered the bones of their ancestors.